top of page

 • Fees: Three to seven percent of your estate's total value in court and attorney costs

 A $400,000 home that goes through probate could cost your family $12,000 to $28,000 in fees.
 A revocable living trust allows that same home to transfer directly to your beneficiaries without any court involvement.
+The national average probate threshold is about $50,000, but California triggers formal probate at $184,500 and New York at $50,000.
+Check the probate thresholds in your state to see where yours falls.

 When a Trust Makes Sense Based on What You Own